hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-editing-modal.md

 }
 ```

-So, we're detecting if we're on a Turbo Native client using the `isMobileApp` platform check (that same one we're using to add the `turbo-native` CSS class to the HTML document).
+So, we're detecting if we're on a Hotwire Native client using the `isMobileApp` platform check (that same one we're using to add the `turbo-native` CSS class to the HTML document).
 The `update` method will be triggered by the dropdown trigger (same one that opens it), but we need to register it *before* the normal web trigger because we want to stop it from showing the dropdown and, instead, show the native menu.
 When the dropdown opens, we'll scan through all the option targets and fetch metadata from it, then register a callback in the controller's instance.
 When the user picks one of the options, the native client will dispatch a custom event to the window, so all instances of dropdown controllers will receive that event, but only the one with the callback will act on it.
 Then, it should trigger the default behavior of that option (link or button click).

 When the controller scans the option targets, it builds an instance of a `BridgeElement` class, which we don't have yet.
 Let's add one at `resources/js/helpers/bridge_element.js`: